sarahstoneB/DevOps-Interview-Questions-2/README.md

   d.
 TCP header size is 20 bytes and UDP Header size is 8 bytes.

   e.
 The speed for TCP is slower than UDP and UDP is faster because error recovery is not attempted.
 It is a "best effort" protocol.

+ #### What is RAID 0, RAID 1, RAID 5 and RAID 10?

+  **RAID 0:** Striped, No redundancy, and good performance.
+Used for gaming.
+You stripe if you have two volumes or more.
+If one disk   fails, the whole RAID array fails(redundancy).

+  **RAID 1:** It is mirrored which means you can mirror an exact copy of another disk and redundant.

+  **RAID 5:**  3 disks or more.
+It is good for READS and bad for WRITES.
+RAID 5 is not recommended to put on EBS.
+RAID 5 is basically writing the parities(CHECKSUM)

+  **RAID 10:** It is the combination of RAID 0 and RAID 1.